mdittber/rstudio_singularity_MacOS/README.md

 ## Build a Singularity Images

-Follow the steps above.
-When connected to the VM
+1. Follow the steps above.
+When connected to the VM change to the following directory:
+   `mv /host/var/vagrant/`
+2. Build the image: `(sudo) singularity build 2020-12-07_rstudio-server.simg singularity/2020-12-07_rstudio-server.def`